berycoin-project/becoin/README.md

 ## Disclaimer

-Lcoin does not guarantee you against theft or lost funds due to bugs, mishaps, or your own incompetence.
+Becoin does not guarantee you against theft or lost funds due to bugs, mishaps, or your own incompetence.
 You and you alone are responsible for securing your money.